debrouwere/envv/README.md

 You can also take a look at the unit and integration tests in the `envv/test` directory to get a better feel for the API.

-## CLI

-The CLI is still being built, but here's what it will look like.

-data{-prefix}-environment       # development is a special value, everything else is up to you data{-prefix}-environment-block # specify this when you want to consume the tag the environment is attached to data{-prefix}-runtime           # does the replacement if env is anything other than development data{-prefix}-cdn               # similar to runtime, but you don't have to specify a full URL,
-                                # but instead you can do e.g. data-cdn="jquery@1.7.2"
-                                # and it will check the two major public CDN's
-                                # (Google and CloudFlare)
-                                # (though if you pass a full URL, it'll act like a more semantic
-                                # version of data-runtime instead)

 ## Advanced use

 ### Using data-cdn